 Top 5 Tips for Start-Ups

-See below for complete transcript of this episode -
+See below for the complete transcript of this episode -

-We work with a lot of start-ups and these are the top five tips that we have for them.
+We work with many start-ups, and these are our top five tips for them.

 Firstly, your intellectual property.
-Protect it, it's the most important thing that you've got.
-Make sure that you have people entering to confidentiality agreements and understand that it's the most important asset in your business so far.
-Protect it.
+Protect it; it's the most important thing you've got.
+Make sure that you have people entering into confidentiality agreements and understand that it's the most important asset in your business so far.

 Secondly, terms and conditions.
-At You Legal we like to say we help people future proof their business.
-And what that means is, if you've got terms and conditions that you're operating under, it's very clear if there is any sort of dispute or disagreement.
-The terms in which you're operating can save you a lot of time, a lot of angst and a lot of money, if something goes wrong.
-Definitely recommend having a set of terms and conditions for the business.
+At You Legal, we like to say we help people future-proof their businesses.
+And what that means is that if you've got terms and conditions that you're operating under, it's very clear if there is any sort of dispute or disagreement.
+The terms in which you're operating can save you a lot of time, a lot of angst, and a lot of money if something goes wrong.
+I definitely recommend having a set of terms and conditions for the business.

 Thirdly, employment contracts.
-It seems silly but sometimes it's not clear on which terms an employee is engaged, because in some cases start-ups people don't necessarily work for money.
+It seems silly, but sometimes it's not clear on which terms an employee is engaged in because, in some cases, start-ups, people don't necessarily work for money.
 Make sure that you've got those employment agreements documented.

-And finally, team work.
-In some cases, start-ups have investors, in some cases start-ups have people who work for them for equity in the business.
-Making sure it's very clear on what terms people who are helping you are engaging with the business, will help you both now and in the future, so make sure you get that sorted out.
+Finally, teamwork.
+In some cases, start-ups have investors, and in some cases, start-ups have people who work for them for equity in the business.
+Making sure it's very clear on what terms people who are helping you are engaging with the business will help you both now and in the future, so make sure you get that sorted out.

-If you have any questions for us about starting your own business, or running your own business, or being the leader of a growing company, give me a call or shoot me an email.
+If you have any questions about starting, running, or leading a growing business, give me a call or shoot me an email.
 We look forward to seeing you on the next episode of You Legal TV.

 What Should I Do Next?